yphil-dev/petrolette/README.md

 -   Does its best to parse any given feed and identify it w/o questions
 -   Plays nice with different resolutions & ergonomics, ie phones, tablets, etc
 -   Directly links to any included image (and sound file)
--   If any, displays item image, wrapped around text (displays it full width if it's the only item's element, or if it comes from a photoblog - set those up directly in the RSS [feeds.xml](https://bitbucket.org/yassinphilip/nws/src/a7f3a6fc895795e68619e374e3cb54e78caea472/feeds.xml) file)
+-   If any, displays item image, wrapped around text (displays it full width if it's the only item's element, or if it comes from a photoblog)
 -   Totally self-contained.
 No linked librairies, online commodities or, heaven forbid, "statistics" trackers
 -   Lightweight and standard (valid HTML5 code)